 The shareholder-centric model of corporate governance, short-termism and the accompanying squeeze on investment in productive assets and R&D has manifested itself in low productivity rates and low wages.
 British employees work for longer hours each year than their counterparts in Austria, Denmark, Finland, France, Germany, Luxembourg, Netherlands, Norway and Sweden, all with a statutory requirement to have employees on company boards.

 The official UK estimates are that the output per hour worked in the UK is about 16% below the average for the rest of the G7 advanced economies, while the UK productivity is around 27% below that of Germany as the UK makes a smaller investment in assets, research and development and staff upskilling.

 The Confederation of British Industry (CBI) will no doubt oppose any democratisation of corporations.
 Just like the minimum wage, gender equality and health and safety laws, worker representation on company boards it will need to be imposed in the face of opposition, to build an economy that serves society rather than just executives and short-term shareholders.

 Prem Sikka is Professor of Accounting at University of Sheffield and Emeritus Professor of Accounting at University of Essex.
 He is a Contributing Editor for Left Foot Forward and tweets here.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.